symfony-cmf/symfony-cmf-docs/bundles/routing/dynamic.rst

     $route->setDefault('_controller', 'sandbox_main.controller:specialAction');

-The above example should probably be done as a route configured in a Symfony configuration file however, unless the end user is supposed to change the URL or the controller.
+The above example should probably be done as a route configured in a Symfony configuration file, unless the end user is supposed to change the URL or the controller.

 To link a content to this route, simply set it on the document::